Warning, this will upset some people

 Accepting my past experience’s as real have stopped the nightmares

-Many years later, these nightmares have not returned, although my fear is still very real, usually intensified in intimacy….
+Many years later, my 2 regular nightmares have not returned, although my fear is still very real, usually intensified in intimacy….

 At my grandmothers funeral in the early 1990’s, I saw that I was named after my mother’s father, my grandfather.